-- In each Group company impacted by international agreements, a responsible person for co-ordination and supervision must be appointed and appropriate training must be established. - Following the national laws and regulations derived from international agreements, required permits to import, procure, store, handle, sell or export regulated materials must be obtained from Authorities.
-Subsequent activities must fulfill all legal obligations and be reported, when required. - The presence of regulated materials in a Group company requires that permits and local reports submitted to Authorities must also be communicated annually to the Corporate Safety, Security, Health and Environmental Protection (Group SHE) department through the Roche SHE reporting program. - The enforcement of these elements is regularly validated through internal and external audits. - Relevant updates to international agreements are provided to the Group companies, as needed.
+- In each Group company impacted by international agreements, a responsible person for coordination and supervision must be appointed and appropriate training must be established. - Following the national laws and regulations derived from international agreements, required permits to import, procure, store, handle, sell or export regulated materials must be obtained from Authorities.
+Subsequent activities must fulfill all legal obligations and be reported, when required. - The presence of regulated materials in a Group company requires that permits and local reports submitted to Authorities must also be communicated to the Corporate Safety, Security, Health and Environmental Protection (Group SHE) department upon request, and handling of regulated precursors must be communicated annually to Group SHE through the Roche SHE reporting program.

+- The enforcement of these elements is regularly validated through internal and external audits. - Relevant updates to international agreements are provided to the Group companies, as needed.